 I decided to use my favorite antique white like I’ve used in so many projects before like this antique dressing table, this other curbside vanity, and this chest of drawers as a couple of examples.
 To top it off, I used my handmade wax.

 The reason I choose the white is because I fell in love with this upholstery.

 A soft green linen with creamy white accents and trim.
 Do you blame me?
 I also had these fantastic porcelain casters I had been saving for just the right project.
-This sweet piece was it since the settee was fitted for casters and they would add so much character.
+Since the settee design is for casters I add some.
+Also, they add so much character.